-Present day gearboxes that work automatically consist of epicyclical gear train.
+Present day gearboxes in cars and 4×4 vehicles that work automatically consist of epicyclical gear train.
 The epicyclical gear train consists of four to five gear rings such as a sun gear, a ring gear and two to three planetary gear.
 While sun gear and ring gear work as central and outermost gears respectively, the planetary gears revolve in between these two.
 The transmission of gears is achieved through fluid drive.
 The whole concept is called torque conversion.

 Transmission and speed

 To achieve a speed increase the central ring is locked, planetary rings are driven and the output is taken from the outer ring.
 To achieve a decrease in speed, the outer ring is locked and the central gear is driven.
 As above the planetary rings are driven in the same way.
 To achieve a speed in reverse the power input is fed to the central gear, the external gear is driven and the planetary rings are locked.
 A direct drive without change in speed is achieved through locking of central gear and external gear.
 The whole unit works as one to achieve a single direction of rotation.
 Most of gearboxes have three forward speeds and they make use two sets of planetary gears.
 The whole locking mechanism is achieved through hydraulic pressure by operating multi-plate clutches.
 For changing down top acceleration knockdown mechanism is used.